This homemade asiago bagel recipe Is an excellent Panera copycat for their signature Asiago Cheese Bagels.

 If you’re interested in the whole exchange between the two of us, you can find that discussion below in the comments.

-Can I Freeze Them?
+Can I Freeze Asiago Bagels?

 Absolutely.
-I like to slice my asiago bagels once they have cooled completely and then store them in a freezer bag in the freezer.
+I like to slice my bagels once they have cooled completely and then store them in a freezer bag in the freezer.

 When I want one, I’ll thaw it in the microwave, which only takes about 15-20 seconds, and then open it up and toast it in my toaster oven.